klahrich/chiefhustler/content/diary/55-aimia-what-a-joke.md

 I wrote previously about Aimia, [here](diary/6-aimia/) and [here](diary/31-aimia-ec-2021q3/).
 This is a holdco that trades at a discount.
 They own one business in particular (Trade X) that is growing like crazy and seems to have some unique competitive advantage.

-Unfortunately, after acquiring a starter position, I did some more work on this stock and I have decided to dump.
+After acquiring a starter position, I did some more additional work on this stock and I have decided to dump it.
 I explain why below.

 ----